Fallenbagel/jellyseerr/README.md

 yarn start
 ```

-_Systemd-service:_
+Systemd Service:

+Assuming:
-- assuming jellyseerr was cloned to `/opt/`
+- Jellyseerr was cloned to `/opt/`
-  and the environmentfile is located at `/etc/jellyseerr`
+- The environmentfile is located at `/etc/jellyseerr/jellyseerr.conf`

-service:
+- node was installed with npm using `-g` flag

+Create file at: ```/etc/systemd/system/jellyseerr.service```
 ```
 [Unit]
 Description=Jellyseerr Service